lhs banner

 • Risk Approach: Solution-oriented mutual funds began with higher-risk investments and gradually shifted to safer options in future.

-• Lock-in Period: A set period of time keeps you invested and prevents you from withdrawing money early.
+• Lock-in Period: A set period of time keeps you invested and prevents early withdrawals.
 This helps you stay focused on your goal.

 These funds come with tax breaks, allowing you to deduct up to Rs.
 1.5 lakh under Section 80(c), which makes them a good choice for long-term financial planning.